samestrin/llm-interface/docs/providers/llamacpp.md

 - `cache_prompt`: _Details not available, please refer to the LLM provider documentation._
 - `dynatemp_exponent`: _Details not available, please refer to the LLM provider documentation._
 - `dynatemp_range`: _Details not available, please refer to the LLM provider documentation._
-- `frequency_penalty`: _Details not available, please refer to the LLM provider documentation._
+- `frequency_penalty`: Penalizes new tokens based on their existing frequency in the text so far, reducing the likelihood of repeating the same line.
+Positive values reduce the frequency of tokens appearing in the generated text.
 - `grammar`: _Details not available, please refer to the LLM provider documentation._
 - `id_slot`: _Details not available, please refer to the LLM provider documentation._
-- `ignore_eos`: _Details not available, please refer to the LLM provider documentation._
+- `ignore_eos`: Whether to ignore the end-of-sequence token.
 - `image_data`: _Details not available, please refer to the LLM provider documentation._
 - `json_schema`: _Details not available, please refer to the LLM provider documentation._
-- `logit_bias`: _Details not available, please refer to the LLM provider documentation._
+- `logit_bias`: An optional parameter that modifies the likelihood of specified tokens appearing in the model-generated output.
-- `max_tokens`: _Details not available, please refer to the LLM provider documentation._
+- `max_tokens`: The maximum number of tokens that can be generated in the chat completion.
+The total length of input tokens and generated tokens is limited by the model's context length.
 - `min_keep`: _Details not available, please refer to the LLM provider documentation._
-- `min_p`: _Details not available, please refer to the LLM provider documentation._
+- `min_p`: Minimum probability threshold for token selection.
 - `mirostat`: _Details not available, please refer to the LLM provider documentation._
 - `mirostat_eta`: _Details not available, please refer to the LLM provider documentation._
 - `mirostat_tau`: _Details not available, please refer to the LLM provider documentation._